Connect with others who understand.

 8 Treatments for Psoriatic Arthritis: What’s Best for You?

-Psoriatic arthritis is a complex disease characterized by joint pain, tenderness, and swelling, often along with the skin symptoms of psoriasis.
+Psoriatic arthritis (PsA) is a complex disease characterized by joint pain, tenderness, and swelling, often along with the skin symptoms of psoriasis.
 Nearly 30 percent of people with psoriasis are affected by PsA, according to the National Psoriasis Foundation.

 Although there is no cure for PsA, treatment can control disease progression and reduce painful symptoms.
 Newly approved therapies provide even more options for personalized care and better outcomes.